malgorithms/toffee/README.md

 status
 ======
 Beta!
-And in very usable shape.
+And usable!
+If you hit any snags, let me know and I'll act fast.

 examples
 ========